 Cell Phones and Cancer Risk

-There are three main reasons why people are concerned that cell phones (also known as “mobile” or “wireless” telephones) might have the potential to cause certain types of cancer or other health problems:
+There are two main reasons why people are concerned that cell (or mobile) phones might have the potential to cause certain types of cancer or other health problems: Cell phones emit radiation (in the form of radiofrequency radiation, or radio waves), and cell phone use is widespread.
+Even a small increase in cancer risk from cell phones would be of concern given how many people use them.

-The only consistently recognized biological effect of radiofrequency energy is heating.
-The ability of microwave ovens to heat food is one example of this effect of radiofrequency energy.
-Radiofrequency exposure from cell phone use does cause heating to the area of the body where a cell phone or other device is held (ear, head, etc.).
-However, it is not sufficient to measurably increase body temperature, and there are no other clearly established effects on the body from radiofrequency energy.
+The human body does absorb energy from devices that emit radiofrequency radiation.
+The only consistently recognized biological effect of radiofrequency radiation absorption in humans that the general public might encounter is heating to the area of the body where a cell phone is held (e.g., the ear and head).
+However, that heating is not sufficient to measurably increase core body temperature.
+There are no other clearly established dangerous health effects on the human body from radiofrequency radiation.

-Epidemiologic studies use information from several sources, including questionnaires, data from cell phone service providers, and dosimetry studies to indirectly estimate levels of radiofrequency energy exposure of study participants.
+Epidemiologic studies use information from several sources, including questionnaires and data from cell phone service providers, to estimate radiofrequency radiation exposure in groups of people.
 Direct measurements are not yet possible outside of a laboratory setting.
-Estimates take into account the following:
+Estimates from studies reported to date take into account the following:

 - The age and the year when study participants first used a cell phone and the age and the year of last use (allows calculation of the duration of use and time since the start of use)